-4.4 Arrival time in the detector.
+4.4 Arrival Time in the Detector

-The arrival time t_0 of mQ's in the detector was arrived at in the following way.
+The arrival time $t_0$ of mQ's in the detector was arrived at in the following way.
 The arrival time of muons in muon counter M1 was 60 ns after the SLC reference signal used for this purpose.
-The time spectrum of muons arriving in M1 is shown in figure 11.
-The time of flight from M1 to the middle of the mQ detector is 90 ms at the speed of light.
+The time spectrum of muons arriving in M1 is shown in Fig. 11.
+The time of flight from M1 to the middle of the mQ detector is 90 ns at the speed of light.